 To cancel an offer of admission, the applicant should submit a completed Response form indicating that they will not be attending the university for the semester in which they were granted admission.
 Remember that tuition deposits are non-refundable.
 If a student wishes to withdraw their application before an admissions decision has been received, a written request, either by mail or email, should be sent to the Office of Admissions.

-Housing is guaranteed for freshmen whose online housing applications are completed by June 30, which includes the university’s receipt of a $250 housing pre-payment fee (also payable online).
-New students wishing to cancel their housing assignment on or before June 30 for the fall term, or on or before Jan.
-3 for the spring term, will be refunded the $250 housing prepayment fee.
-After these dates, housing contract cancellations are not permitted.
+Housing is guaranteed for freshmen whose online housing applications are completed by June 30, which includes the university’s receipt of a non-refundable $250 housing pre-payment fee (also payable online).
 Written requests to cancel a housing contract must be sent to the Residential Life and Housing Office at P.O.
 Box 842527, Richmond, Va.
 23284.

 When can I purchase a parking pass?